phunware/maas-mapping-ios-sdk/README.md

         }];
     }

-    // Once you're done with the route you can remove it from the map [mapView cancelRouting];
+    // Once you're done with the route, you can remove it from the map:
+    [mapView cancelRouting];
 ````